How to Enable Advanced Graphics in Defender Application Guard

 What does Microsoft Defender Application Guard do?

-For Microsoft Office, Application Guard helps prevents untrusted Word, PowerPoint, and Excel files from accessing trusted resources.
+For Microsoft Office, Application Guard helps prevent untrusted Word, PowerPoint, and Excel files from accessing trusted resources.
 Application Guard opens untrusted files in an isolated Hyper-V-enabled container.
 The isolated Hyper-V container is separate from the host operating system.

 Which apps does Application Guard work with?